Sanamohmd/Air_quality/README.md

 Data Cleaning:

-The datasets for asthma had data from 2017 – 2021 on the CDC website, so I also picked datasets from 2017 to 2021 from the EPA for air quality data.
-I created multiple dataframes for the years 2017 - 2021.
+The CDC website provided asthma data from 2017 to 2021, so I obtained corresponding air quality datasets from the EPA for the same years.
+I created multiple dataframes for the years 2017 to 2021."

 Challenges:

-All the datasets were separate, I had to create a dataframe for all 50 states and then merge them with Asthma statistics to compare the two.
-Some data that was given were incomplete or incorrectly recorded and have to change a few datatypes to merge them.
+Some of the data provided were incomplete or incorrectly recorded, requiring me to change a few data types to facilitate merging."

 Technologies Used:

-Python/Pandas – for exploration, normalizing and aggregation of dataset.
+Python/Pandas for exploration, normalizing and aggregation of dataset.
-Tableau – for dashboards
+Tableau for dashboards
 PowerPoint for introducing the project